English-taught study programmes

 Advanced or subsequent master programmes

-comprise 60 ECTS credits and provide high standard specialization opportunities for holders of a particular master degree.
+Provide high standard specialization opportunities for holders of a particular master degree.

 Erasmus Mundus Joint Master Degrees